DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > 🛠️ This is probably one of the better explanations, but it's still missing a lot of meaningful information.
 What does it mean to "consume context"?
 >
-> Also, if `useEffect()` wasn't already information overload, this definitely is - we don't even cover this in week 1 of React.
+> Also, if `useEffect()` wasn't already information overload, this is - we don't even cover this in week 1 of React in SEB.
 >
-> This is a poor example of how to `useContext()` is actually implemented.
+> This is a poor example of how `useContext()` is implemented in an actual project.
 Typically, you'd create a context component and wrap your app in it, then use the `useContext()` hook to access the context value in child components.
 This example is more of a "how to use the context API" than a "how to use the useContext() hook".

 The `useContext` Hook allows you to consume context in functional components, eliminating the need for prop drilling or render prop patterns.